pjsaha1976/IaC/packer-template/README.md

-# Packer Template for Flask Web Server on Azure Ubuntu VM
+# Packer Template for Azure Ubuntu Server

-This repository contains a Packer template to build an Azure-managed image with Ubuntu and a sample Flask web server pre-installed.
+This repository contains a Packer template to build a managed image on Azure using Ubuntu Server.
+The image includes a simple HTTP server for demonstration.

 ## Features

-- Builds an Ubuntu 18.04-LTS image using Azure ARM builder.
+- Builds an Ubuntu 18.04-LTS managed image using the Azure ARM builder.
-- Installs Python 3 and Flask.
-- Deploys a simple Flask web application running on port 80.
+- Installs BusyBox and runs a basic HTTP server on port 80.
-- Uses environment variables for Azure authentication.
+- Uses environment variables for secure Azure authentication.

 ## Prerequisites